MMA Unified rules

-Bouts take place in a WFC Ring.
+Bouts take place in a CAGE.
 The floor is covered with a protective, shock absorbing mat 50mm in thickness, with a clean, tightly stretched canvas covering.
-The covering is securely attached outside the ring sides.
-The ring uprights are covered with a smooth padded material.
-The ring platform is solidly constructed, stable and level, and has no uneven areas.
-The size of the WFC Ring is 7m x 7m with a fighting area of 6m x 6m inside the ropes.
+The covering is securely attached outside the cage sides.
+The cage uprights are covered with a smooth padded material.
+The cage platform is solidly constructed, stable and level, and has no uneven areas.
+The size of the WFC cage is 8m inside a fighting area.

 The official WFC weight classes are as follows: